pisayacademicsassociation/java-guide/guide/3/gui-events.md

 - `MOUSE_RELEASED`
 - `MOUSE_DRAGGED`
 - `MOUSE_MOVED`

-// MouseEvents are divided into MouseListener, MouseMotionListener, and MouseWheelListener.
-Perhaps divide into sections instead?

 The class that will handle `MouseEvent`s should implement the `MouseListener` or `MouseMotionListener` interface.
 The object/instance of that class must be registered with a component using the `addMouseListener(MouseListener)` or `addMouseMotionListener(MouseMotionListener)` method, respectively, for it to be able to listen for events.